Dream City Dispatch: Community Buildings, Designed by GIANT Kids (and Their Families) at Babcock Public Library in Connecticut

 1) Buildings that are also characters

 The Families Toy Shop is a toy store that looks like a dinosaur… and the dinosaur head moves up and down.
-In other words: the building itself signals playfulness and a place for kids, families, babies, and artists to visit.
+This design signals playfulness and a welcoming place for kids, families, babies, and artists to visit.

-Castle Kitten is a castle that looks like a kitten, and once you’ve imagined it, you can’t unimagine it.
-It’s designed for animals and animal lovers - the way it looks signals safety to all animals, and a place for every animal lover wanting to spend time in.
+Castle Kitten is a castle that looks like a smiling kitten - designed for animals and animal lovers.
+The way it looks signals safety to all animals, and a place for every animal lover wanting to spend time in.

 Dream City is filled with characters that spark joy throughout the community, because joy is a real civic need.